-Boost supplies pay-as-you-go customers only, and says its ‘mission is to create PAYG energy that works around you’.
-It currently serves more than 300,000 homes.
+Boost supplies pay-as-you-go customers only, and says its ‘mission is to make PAYG energy fit around your life’.
+It currently serves more than 350,000 homes.

 It offers 50% renewable electricity, and its tariffs have no exit fees.